PEtab-dev/PEtab/doc/documentation_data_format.rst

 Mapping PEtab entity IDs to entity IDs in the model.
-This optional file may be used to reference model entities in PEtab files where the ID in the model would not be a valid identifier in PEtab (e.g., due to containing blanks, dots, or other special characters).
+This optional file may be used to reference model entities in PEtab files where the ID in the model would not be a valid identifier in PEtab (e.g., due to inclusion of blanks, dots, or other special characters).

-The tsv file has two mandatory columns, ``petabEntityId`` and ``modelEntityId``.
+The TSV file has two mandatory columns, ``petabEntityId`` and ``modelEntityId``.
 Additional columns are allowed.

 +---------------+---------------+